"

 References & Attributions

-Attribution: “The Analytic Rubric and The Holistic Rubric” sections were adapted in part from Teaching in Desire2Learn by University of Wisconsin, licensed CC BY-NC-SA 4.0
+Attribution: “The Analytic Rubric and The Holistic Rubric” sections were adapted in part from Teaching in Desire2Learn by the University of Wisconsin, licensed CC BY-NC-SA 4.0

 Popham, W. J. (2017).Classroom assessment: What teachers need to know, 8th edition.
 Boston, MA: Pearson